 The Club was founded in 1921 by Emily Kelly (known as Pat), who loved climbing but found the Fell and Rock Climbing Club (FRCC), of which she and her husband H M Kelly were members, too male-oriented.
 The objectives of the Club were to foster the independent development of rock climbing amongst women and bring together those who were interested in the pursuit.
 The FRCC supported the new club, and several founder members belonged to both clubs.
 Other founder members included Len Winthrop Young, who was the first President, and Dorothy Pilley.
-Pat became the first secretary but tragically died on Tryfan in 1922.
+Pat became the first secretary but tragically died following an accident descending from Tryfan in 1922.

 In 1932 the Club acquired a lease on a deserted cottage in Cwm Dyli, the first climbing hut in Snowdonia with electricity, although water had to be brought up from the stream.
 The hut became an excellent focus for meets for what has always been a national club.
 In 1988 the Club was at last able to purchase the hut and begin modernisation.
 Now it is a comfortable home from home and a venue for a more than a dozen Club meets a year.